The measures being used to mitigate the social and economic impact of COVID-19

 Contributions to pension schemes

-- Since 26 March 2020, employers may temporarily use the employer contribution reserves to pay employee contributions to pensions schemes for a period of 6 months to allow them to deal with liquidity issues.
+- Until 31 December 2021, employers may use the employer contribution reserves to pay employee contributions to pensions schemes for a period of 6 months to allow them to deal with liquidity issues.

 - This measure has no effect on employees.
 Their employee contribution part are deducted from the salary as in normal circumstances and all contributions are credited to employees by the pension fund.